lp177/gitSync/README.md

 Edit the first line of the new ~/.gitSync.sh file with your repository address.

-Now type gitSync in a shell anywhere for Syncronyze your repository.
+Now enter gitSync in a shell commande anywhere for synchronize your repository.